- American Physical Society Sites

-APS extends thanks to all members who continue to demonstrate support of the Society by renewing their membership.
 Processing of new memberships and renewals is functioning as usual.
 If you have any questions about your membership status, unit membership, or other details, you can contact APS Member Services.

 We are focused on ensuring that our graduate students and postdocs continue to receive support, despite the shutdown of labs and universities across the country.
 The response from NSF was immediately positive and they will continue to provide stipends.
 Through a grassroots-driven APS member alert, the APS Office of Government Affairs is urging other federal agencies to make a similar decision.

 In preparation for any future phase of federal economic stimulus to respond to COVID-19, we have prepared a proposal for making scientific infrastructure a piece of the funding package.

 Many physics instructors have suddenly found themselves in an unprecedented situation: their institutions are immediately transitioning to a completely online format.
 Find strategies and lists of resources to get started: